By Emun Yeat

 “In the corner, I linger.
 A silent specter in the fray”

-She often felt out of place – shaped by expectations that never seemed to match who she was.
-Poetry offered a quiet rebellion, somewhere she could exist on her own terms.
-Encouraged by a teacher at fifteen, she promised herself she would pursue writing seriously.
+She often felt like she didn't fit, shaped by expectations that never matched who she actually was.
+Poetry became her quiet rebellion, a space where she could exist on her own terms.

 “In every space, my soul strives”

-Her exploration didn’t stop at that page.
-At Kita’s Beat Making Lab, she paired words with music, creating a form of spoken word that resonated beyond the silence of paper.
-Sound and poetry intertwined, each note accentuating emotion, each pause emphasising intention.
+At Kita's Beat Making Lab, she started pairing her words with music, creating spoken word pieces that felt alive in a completely different way.
+Sound and poetry intertwined: each note pulling out emotion, each pause landing with intention.

 “Don’t hesitate, approach what’s meant to appear”